-In this post, I’ll share how to get quality leads (that is, people actively interested in your products/services) through your most under-utilised marketing tool – your business blog.
+In this post, I’ll share how to get quality leads (that is, people actively interested in your products/services) through that unsung hero – your business blog.

 1. First, know your customers